jamesAlhassan/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 All your files must be executable
 The length of your files will be tested using wc
 You are not allowed to use var

+1-writeme.js - script that writes a string to a file.

+The first argument is the file path
+The second argument is the string to write
+The content of the file must be written in utf-8
+If an error occurred during while writing, print the error object